How To Create A Self-Care Routine That Works

-Taking care of yourself is important, but it can be challenging to find a routine that fits into daily life.
+Taking care of yourself is important, but it can be challenging to find a self-care routine that fits into daily life.
 With so many responsibilities and distractions, self-care often takes a back seat.
 However, making time for it can improve both physical and mental well-being.

 A routine should be realistic and easy to follow.
 It doesn’t have to be complicated or time-consuming.
 The key is consistency.
 Small actions done regularly can have a lasting impact.